-The original ED is an algorithm invented for grayscale image displaying and printing (Floyd and Steinberg, 1976).
-It is also frequently used in many other areas in computer graphics as a sampling algorithm (Alliez et al., 2002; Bourguignon et al., 2004; Kim et al., 2009).
-Its principle is shown inside the dashed line of Fig.1.
-In this algorithm, each pixel $p(x,y) \in$ [0,1] in the input image p is parsed with a serpentine scan line order and quantized by a quantizer:
+The original error diffusion algorithm given by Floyd et al. in [7] is shown inside the dashed line of Fig. 1.
+In this algorithm, each pixel $p(x, y) \in [0, 1]$ in the input image p is parsed with a serpentine scan line order and quantized by a quantizer: